 Why iOS 8 Is Just as Exciting as Getting a New iPhone

 We learned about iOS 8 back in June, and now following Apple's big event last week, the software is officially available to iPhones (4S and up) and iPads Wednesday, Sept.
 17. So, what can you expect from the new mobile operating system?
 A slew of new features and what promises to be the best update for avid texters ever.
-A summary:

 - Group texting — Name your group messaging thread something like "Road Trip," "AP Chemistry," or — our fave — "Girls' Night Out."
 Send audio snippets or video messages, as well as selfies, with new shortcut icons down at the bottom.
 One of the most notable features is "Do Not Disturb" for group MMS, which lets you turn off notifications for threads that are too noisy during the day.
 You can also leave a group thread when you've had enough.
 The new features are restricted to iMessage (iPhone to iPhone) users.